-Dichloromethane in the environment will partition mainly to air (National Library of Medicine [NLM], 2003).
+Dichloromethane in the environment will partition mainly to air (NLM, 2003).
 In air, dichloromethane exists as a vapor.
 Some of the dichloromethane released to soil or water is expected to volatilize to air.
 In soil, dichloromethane is expected to be highly mobile and may migrate to groundwater.
 The potential for dichloromethane to bioconcentrate in aquatic or marine organisms is low.
 Dichloromethane may biodegrade in soil or water under both aerobic and anaerobic conditions.